maishahoq/Intro-to-Interactive-Media-Class/Assignment/Assignment4/Assignment4README.md

 #### Encountered Problems

 I wanted to implement disappear effect on the apbhabets, which I couln't.
+I wanted the texts for "YOU" to grow in a certain direction, but couldn't control that.
 Also, the screens' shift from one to another was not smooth, and I tried hard to make the tansitions smoother, but to no avail.